PORTLAND -- A woman was sexually assaulted early Monday morning in a stranger-to-stranger attack on the Portland State University campus, police said.

 She recalls being followed as she walked toward the dorm at SW 10th and Market.
 She was struck over the head and knocked unconscious.
 When she woke up, she was in an alley behind the women's dorm and had been sexually assaulted, Marshman said.

-The 27-year-old woman was taken to a hospital for treatment.
+The woman, described as being in her 20s, was taken to a hospital for treatment.

 Anyone with information was asked to call detective Jason Christensen at (503) 823-0894.
 Anyone with emergency information should call 9-1-1.

 PSU police issued an alert on their website, following the attack.
 It read, in part:

 Please be vigilant and aware of your surroundings on and off campus, and call 911 or the Campus Public Safety Office at 503-725-4404 if you observe suspicious behavior or if you have any concerns about your personal safety.

 Support services from the PSU Women's Resource Center and Student Health and Counseling Services are available for anyone impacted by violence.